Engelberg/instaparse/README.md

 To my eye, the string is dramatically more readable, but if you need or want to use the combinator approach, it's there for you to utilize.

+#### String to combinator conversion

+Shortly after I published the first version of instaparse, I received a question, "String specifications can be combined with `clojure.string/join` and combinator grammar maps can be combined with `merge` --- is there any way to mix and match string and combinator grammar representations?"
+At the time, there wasn't, but now there is.
+As of version 1.1, there is a new function `ebnf` in the `instaparse.combinators` namespace which *converts* EBNF strings into the same underlying structure that is built by the combinator library, thus allowing for further manipulation by combinators.
+For example,

+	(ebnf "'a'* | 'b'+")

+produces the same structure as if you had typed the combinator version

+	(alt (star (string "a")) (plus (string "b")))

+You can also pass entire rules to `ebnf` and you'll get back the corresponding grammar map:

+	(ebnf "A = 'a'*; B = 'b'+")

+produces

+	{:A (star (string "a"))
+	 :B (plus (string "b"))}

+This opens up the possibility of building a grammar from a mixture of combinators, and strings that have been converted to combinators.
+Here's a contrived example:

+	(def combo-build-example
+	  (insta/parser
+	    (merge
+	      {:S (alt (nt :A) (nt :B))}
+	      (ebnf "A = 'a'*")
+	      {:B (ebnf "'b'+")})
+	    :start :S))

 ### Serialization

 You can serialize an instaparse parser with `print-dup`, and deserialize it with `read`.
 (You can't use `clojure.edn/read` because edn does not support regular expressions.)